onikienko/use-chrome-storage/README.md

 `[value, setValue, isPersistent, error]`

-- `value: any` - stateful value like first one returned from `React.useState()`
+- `value: any` - stateful value like the first one returned from `React.useState()`
-- `setValue: function` - function to update `value` like second one returned from `React.useState()`
+- `setValue: function` - function to update `value` like the second one returned from `React.useState()`
 - `isPersistent: boolean` - Will be `true` if data is persisted in `chrome.storage.session`.
-In case of error during `chrome.storage.session.get` or `chrome.storage.session.set` value will be stored in memory only and `isPersistent` will be set to `false`
+In case of an error during `chrome.storage.session.get` or `chrome.storage.session.set` value will be stored in memory only and `isPersistent` will be set to `false`
 - `error: string` - If `isPersistent` is `true` will contain empty string.
-Otherwise, will contain error returned by `chrome.runtime.lastError`.
+Otherwise, will contain an error returned by `chrome.runtime.lastError`.
 - `isInitialStateResolved: boolean` - will set to `true` once `initialValue` will be replaced with stored in `chrome.storage.session`

 ### createChromeStorageStateHookLocal(key, initialValue?)

-In case you want to use same `key` in different components/extension contextsInstead you may create state hook which may be used across extension.
+In case you want to use the same `key` in different components/extension contexts you could create the state hook which can be used across the extension.
 See [example](#usage-of-createchromestoragestateHook).
-State will be persisted in `chrome.storage.local`.
+The state will be persisted in `chrome.storage.local`.

 - `key: string` - The key used in `chrome.storage.local`